Sign up for music lessons at Grace Notes Music Studio

 *Schedule your first lesson!

 Lessons are delivered in-person, face-to-face, one-on-one.
-When weather or pandemic necessitates, lessons are delivered via a private Zoom room or FaceTime.
-Schedule your lesson online.
+When weather or pandemic necessitates, lessons are delivered via a private Zoom room or FaceTime. *Not accepting new students January 2025.

 Convenient Online Schedule

 Scheduling is handled online for your convenience.
-Visit my online schedule, create a free account, and reserve one or more 50-minute lessons in any of the available time periods.
 All lessons are $65 per 50-minute period and start at quarter after the hour, ending five after the next hour.

 Oh, I’m so glad you got this [automated payments] set up!
 That is really helpful for our budget.
 I like to put everything on my Visa so I know when I pay it off on the 12th of the month I am paying for everything in my budget.